J. Charles Jones: Student Nonviolent Coordinating Committee

 Jones co-founded the Student Nonviolent Coordinating Committee (SNCC), with Ella Baker and many others at Shaw University in 1960.
 He was involved in leading and participating in many sit-ins and other protests for the committee.
 Jones stated of his participation in the sit-ins, "We were obligated to do it.
 The movement had caught fire."

 After staging a sit-in in Rock Hill, South Carolina, nine black activists were arrested for "refusing to stop singing hymns during their morning devotions."
 In response, the SNCC sent Jones, Charles Sherrod, Diane Nash, and Ruby Doris Smith to get arrested in order to carry out the committee's "jail, no bail" newly designed strategy, which was intended to prevent the movement from being financially disenfranchised by being jailed and having to pay money for bail.

 On July 19, 1962, Jones obtained a permit and organized an integration protest at the all-white Tift Park in Albany, Georgia.
 The police however, still kept the blacks segregated in a more secluded area of the park.
 The Albany park officials stated they had been tricked into allowing blacks to stage the protest at the park, stating that white people had submitted the permit and that they were not aware blacks would be present.
 Jones and two other black SNCC activists used the all-white restroom at the park, and the police quickly closed all of bathrooms in the park except for two which were kept under close police supervision.

 On July 27, 1962, Dr. Martin Luther King Jr., William G. Anderson, Slater King, Ralph Abernathy, and five other black civil rights activists and leaders lined up in front of the Albany City Hall's police headquarters to demand a discussion with the city government about racial integration in the city.
 The police chief refused to let them into the building, and King asked Abernathy to lead the activists in a prayer.
 The police chief stated that if they did not leave they would be arrested.
 They all refused to leave.
 King had previously stated that they were willing to fill every jail in Georgia for demonstrating for civil rights.
 They were then all arrested and led into the jail.
-A few hours after these arrests Jones led a group of seventeen more activists (including Freedom Singer Rutha Harris) to the police headquarters.
+A few hours after these arrests Jones led a group of seventeen more activists (including Freedom Singer Rutha Mae Harris) to the police headquarters.
 Jones proceeded to kneel and read from a written prayer.
 The police chief paced among the protesters as Jones prayed.
 After the prayer was completed, Jones requested that the activists stay kneeling in "peaceful meditation".
 The police chief ordered the group to move, and when they refused for the third time the chief said that the protesters could either walk into the jail peacefully or be brought in forcibly.
 Ten of the activists walked into the jail to be arrested, and the remaining members continued to kneel in place and were forcibly brought into the jail on stretchers.